MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/audit-premium.md

 In addition to the events in Exchange Online and SharePoint Online, there are events in other Microsoft 365 services that are logged when users are assigned the appropriate Audit (Premium) licensing.
 The following Microsoft 365 services provide Audit (Premium) events.
 Select the corresponding link to go to an article that identifies and describes these events.

 - [Microsoft Forms](audit-log-search.md#microsoft-forms-activities)
 - [Microsoft Stream](/stream/audit-logs#actions-logged-in-stream)
 - [Microsoft Teams](/microsoftteams/audit-log-events#teams-activities)
 - [Yammer](audit-log-search.md#yammer-activities)

 ## High-bandwidth access to the Office 365 Management Activity API

 Organizations that access auditing logs through the Office 365 Management Activity API were restricted by throttling limits at the publisher level.
 This means that for a publisher pulling data on behalf of multiple customers, the limit was shared by all those customers.

 With the release of Audit (Premium), we're moving from a publisher-level limit to a tenant-level limit.
 The result is that each organization will get their own fully allocated bandwidth quota to access their auditing data.
-The bandwidth is not a static, predefined limit but is modeled on a combination of factors including the number of seats in the organization and that E5/A5/G5 organizations will get more bandwidth than non-E5/A5/G5 organizations.
+The bandwidth isn't a static, predefined limit but is modeled on a combination of factors including the number of seats in the organization and that E5/A5/G5 organizations will get more bandwidth than non-E5/A5/G5 organizations.

 All organizations are initially allocated a baseline of 2,000 requests per minute.
 This limit will dynamically increase depending on an organization's seat count and their licensing subscription.
 E5/A5/G5 organizations will get about twice as much bandwidth as non-E5/A5/G5 organizations.
 There will also be a cap on the maximum bandwidth to protect the health of the service.